canro91/canro91.github.io/_posts/2022-04-18-ObjectDefinitionsSpacesChecksums.md

 cover-alt: "Object definitions, spaces, and checksums"
 ---

-These days I was working with a database migration tool.
+These days I was working with a database migration tool and ended up spending almost a day figuring out why my migration didn't work.
 This is what I learned after debugging an issue for almost an entire day.

-In one of my client's projects to create or update stored procedures, we use a custom migrator tool.
-A wrapper on top of [DbUp](https://github.com/DbUp/DbUp).
+In one of my client's projects to create or update stored procedures, we use a custom migrator tool, a wrapper on top of [DbUp](https://github.com/DbUp/DbUp).
 I've already written about [Simple.Migrator]({% post_url 2020-08-15-Simple.Migrations %}), a similar tool.

-To avoid updating the wrong version of a stored procedure we rely on checksums.
-Before updating a stored procedure, we calculate the checksum of its definition at the database using a command-line tool.
+To avoid updating the wrong version of a stored procedure, we rely on checksums.
+Before updating a stored procedure, we calculate the checksum of the existing version of the stored procedure using a command-line tool.

 ## How to find object definitions in SQL Server?